SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

    -> reversedNames = names.sorted() { $0 > $1 }
    >> assert(reversedNames == ["Ewa", "Daniella", "Chris", "Barry", "Alex"])

-If a closure expression is provided as the function or method's only argument and you provide that expression as a trailing closure, you don't need to write a pair of parentheses ``()`` after the function or method's name when you call the function:
+If a closure expression is provided as the function's or method's only argument and you provide that expression as a trailing closure, you don't need to write a pair of parentheses ``()`` after the function or method's name when you call the function: